sarthtalati/v1.1-API-Documentation/source/includes/_product.md

 ### Request Query Parameters
 Parameter | Datatype | Description
 --------- | -------- | -----------
-include_id |boolean | Retrieves category ids of each category fetched.
-Value: true/false values | boolean  | Retrieves all child categories if values=true. value_limit | int | Limits number of child categories to be retrieved.
-Default value 20. name | string | Retrieves the details of a specific product category based on the category name passed (not case sensitive) parent_name | string | Retrieves the details of a specific product category and its child categories  based on the parent category name passed id | long | Retrieves the details of a specific product category based on the product id parent_id | long | Retrieves the details of a specific product category and its child categories based on the parent product id passed parent_name | string | Fetch categories by name of the parent product. limit | int | Limits the number of product categories to be retrieved offset | int | Entries to be ignored from the top.
+include_id |boolean | Retrieves category ids of each category fetched. values | boolean  | Retrieves all child categories if values=true. value_limit | int | Limits number of child categories to be retrieved.
+Default value 20. name | string | Retrieves the details of a specific product category based on the category name passed (not case sensitive). id | long | Retrieves the details of a specific product category based on the product id. parent_id | long | Retrieves the details of a specific product category and its child categories based on the parent product id passed. parent_name | string | Fetch categories by name of the parent product. limit | int | Limits the number of product categories to be retrieved. offset | int | Entries to be ignored from the top.